chikaramike/yusaopeny/assets/favicon/_FAVICONS.md

 to use as the favicon color.
 In the future this could be set per-page based on the colorway set in Y Styles.

-The blue favicon is default, but using another color only requires a small configuration change:
+The blue favicon is default, but using another color only requires some small configuration changes:

-1. Go to Admin > Configuration > User interface > Responsive favicons (`/admin/config/user-interface/responsive_favicons`)
+1. Go to Admin > Configuration > User interface > Responsive favicons (`/admin/config/user-interface/responsive_favicons`).
 2. Set **Path to responsive favicon files** to your color:
    - `/profiles/contrib/yusaopeny/assets/favicon/green`
    - `/profiles/contrib/yusaopeny/assets/favicon/purple`
    - `/profiles/contrib/yusaopeny/assets/favicon/red`
 3. Copy and paste the corresponding code from below into the **Favicon tags** block.
+4. Clear caches.

 ### Blue